 - There must be a group of buyers and sellers of the commodity to constitute a market.
 And the relations between these sellers and buyers must be business relations.

 - Both the sellers and buyers must have access to knowledge about the market.
-There should be an awareness about the demand for the products, consumer choices, and preferences, fashion trends etc.
+There should be an awareness of the demand for products, consumer choices, and preferences, fashion trends, etc.

 - At any given time only one price can be prevalent in the market for the goods and services.
-This is only possible I the existence of perfect competition.
+This is only possible in the existence of perfect competition.

 Classification of Markets

 Now we have seen what is a market.
 Let us learn more about the classification of markets.
 Broadly there are two classifications of markets – the product market and the factor market.
 The factor market refers to the market for the buying and selling of factors of production like land, capital, labor, etc. The other classification of markets are as follows,